DiSSCo UK FAQs

 Information about relevant digitisation data standards will be shared as part of the detailed funding call guidance.

-• As you generate data, aligning with the Darwin Core standard will simplify the publishing process later.
+You can find guides for workflows and best practice here.
+As you generate data, aligning with the Darwin Core standard will simplify the publishing process later.
+Further guidance will be provided with each funding call.

 Catalysis Centre

-What is a catalysis centre?
+What is a Catalysis Centre?

 Technical Infrastructure